15 incredible things you need to know about The Queen's Royal Mews - Horse & Hound

 4. The breeds

 Today there are two types of horse at the mews.
 The Windsor Grey has been bred by the royal family since the 19th century — most of the greys are Irish draughts, selected for their coat colour.
 The other breed is the Cleveland Bay.
-In 1961 the Cleveland Bay stallion Mulgrave Supreme was born in Scotland and was later purchased by The Queen and became an important bloodline in saving the breed.
+In 1961 the Cleveland Bay stallion Mulgrave Supreme was bred in North Yorkshire by the late George Duell and was later purchased by The Queen, becoming an important bloodline in saving the breed.

 5. Dazzling coaches